Wavelet penalized likelihood estimation in generalized functional models: Abstract

 \section{Abstract}

-{ The paper deals with a semiparametric generalized partially linear regression model with unknown regression coefficients and an unknown nonparametric function.
-We present a maximum penalized likelihood procedure to estimate the components of the partial linear model introducing penalty based wavelet estimators.
+The paper deals with generalized functional regression.
+The aim is to estimate the influence of covariates on observations, drawn from an exponential distribution.
+The link considered has a semiparametric expression: if we are interested in a functional influence of some covariates, we authorize others to be modeled linearly.
+We thus consider a generalized partially linear regression model with unknown regression coefficients and an unknown nonparametric function.
+We present a maximum penalized likelihood procedure to estimate the components of the model introducing penalty based wavelet estimators.
 Asymptotic rates of the estimates of both the parametric and the nonparametric part of the model are given and quasi-minimax optimality is obtained under usual conditions in literature.
-We establish in particular that the $\ell^1$-penalty leads to an adaptive estimation.
-An algorithm is also proposed for implementation and simulations are used to illustrate the results.}
+We establish in particular that the $\ell^1$-penalty leads to an adaptive estimation with respect to the regularity of the estimated function.
+An algorithm based on {\it backfitting} and Fisher-scoring is also proposed for implementation.
+Simulations are used to illustrate the finite sample behaviour, including a comparison with kernel and splines based methods.